Skip to content

 Certain adventures or quests are available once you have gained enough XP.
 There are many quests that you can choose from year after year as you level up.
 This year I plan to slay the 100 Miler monster.
 It’s not my first time slaying it, but each year the monster comes back, slightly stronger, with different abilities and methods of attack.
 The difference is I have gained intelligence, strength, speed, agility, and more skills than the year before.

-What quest could you take in 2024 that would give you more XP?
+What quest could you take on this year that would give you more XP?
 With games that level up your character, you can’t keep picking the same quests you’ve done previously.
 They will pay little to no XP, or gold as a reward.
 We have to take on bigger quests than before.
 We have to break out of the habits and routines we do year after year.

 100 Miler Monster